bitgreen/bitgreen-node/doc/bonds.md

 TODO:
+- Subscribe Bonds in different currencies
 - Transfer/Sell of Bonds on market place (fixed price only)
 - To add function to delete FUNDS (till not approved)
 - Add function to freeze the fund from further operations
 - Deny approval for KYC ?
-- Possibility to lock bond for getting additional subscriber ?
+- Possibility to lock bond from getting additional subscriber ?
 - review weights
 - clippy on the pallet
 - testing suite